 Continued Operations under Force Majeure

 In the event of a Force Majeure condition by either Party, BCCKOP shall continue with the appropriate level of Operating Services as deemed safely possible.
-BCCKOP shall not be required to reduce direct employee staff during any Force Majeure condition.
-CLIENT shall be liable to continue all payments under a Force Majeure condition for which CLIENT'S obligations and liabilities matured prior to the event of Force Majeure.
+BCCKOP shall not be required to reduce direct employee staff during a Force Majeure condition that lasts for less than 60 consecutive calendar days.
+CLIENT shall be liable to continue all payments under a Force Majeure condition for which CLIENT's obligations and liabilities matured prior to the event of Force Majeure.
 In the event of a Force Majeure condition, both Parties shall jointly determine the level of Operating Services that shall continue during the Force Majeure condition, and CLIENT shall provide compensation in accordance with Article 6.0 (Compensation) of this Agreement for such agreed upon level of Operating Services.

 14.4 Labor Disputes